gmcmacran/TypeOneTypeTwoSim/type I/README.md

 a sample size of 500.
 Where possible, exact tests are included for comparison.

-In aggregate, all tests have a 5% type I error rate at alpha set to 5%.
+In aggregate, all tests have a 5% type I error rate with alpha set to 5%.

 <img src="man/figures/README-typeOneSummary-1.png" alt="" width="100%" />